 A colonoscopy is the most reliable way to prevent and detect colon cancer.
 We find polyps in at least 30 percent of men and 20 percent of women over the age of 50 through colonoscopies.
-As most colon cancer begins as a polyp, detecting and removing these polyps are key to preventing cancer.
-The 1-hour exam is available at three convenient locations.
-Our compassionate staff takes the time to explain procedures, makes sure patients are comfortable and delivers results immediately.
+As most colon cancer begins as precancerous polyps (called adenomas) detecting and removing these polyps are key to preventing cancer.
+Colonoscopy exams take approximately one hour to perform and are available at three convenient locations.
+Our compassionate staff takes the time to explain procedures, makes sure patients are comfortable and provides patients with reports immediately following the procedures.
 Patients are sedated during the procedure and may also receive pain medication to keep them relaxed.
 Most people are able to resume their normal activities the following day.
 Watch a video featuring U-M gastroenterologists explaining a colonoscopy procedure.

 When and Why to Get a Colonoscopy or Other Colon Cancer Screening